lasselehtinen/elvis/README.md

 sort | The sort order of returned hits.
 Comma-delimited list of fields to sort on.
 Read more at https://elvis.tenderapp.com/kb/api/rest-search metadataToReturn | Comma-delimited list of metadata fields to return in hits.
 It is good practice to always specify just the metadata fields that you need.
 This will make the searches faster because less data needs to be transferred over the network.
 Read more at https://elvis.tenderapp.com/kb/api/rest-search appendRequestSecret | When set to true will append an encrypted code to the thumbnail, preview and original URLs.

+### Logout
+It is a good practice to close the session after you are done with your queries so it doesn't take API licences unnecessarily.
+You can use logout for this.

+    $logout = Elvis::logout($session_id);